natario1/ZoomLayout/README.md

 # ZoomLayout & ZoomEngine

-This library provides flexible utilities to control and animate zoom and translation of Views and much more - either programmatically or through touch events.
-Try the demo app.
+Flexible utilities to control and animate zoom and translation of Views and much more - either programmatically or through touch events.

 ```groovy
 compile 'com.otaliastudios:zoomlayout:1.0.3'